ZechBron/Blocker-and-Filter/README.md

 # PHP Blocker, Filter and Anti Bots.

-1. .htaccess at your own risks.
+1. Use .htaccess at your own risks.
 Sometimes it works, but sometimes it cause internal server error

 ---